For Students with IEPs, 504s and Mental Health Conditions

 More than 19 percent of graduating high school students in the United States have a learning disability or difference and require support or accommodations (Pew Center).
 In addition, almost one in five students aged 6-17 has sought treatment for anxiety, depression or other mood or mental health disorders that interfere with learning and school performance (NAMI).
 More often than not, learning and mental health disorders occur together.

 In fall 2022, we held a college and career showcase for students and recent grads with learning disabilities and mental health conditions.
 The day also included presentations with national transition experts, how-to workshops like college essay writing, and information on academic, financial and training resources.
+Currently, we are exploring additional ways to support transition.

 Consider Becoming a Sponsor